menu

 Also of interest is that Kingston has more people living here who work in computers and math than 95% of the places in the US.

-Kingston is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Kingston is a great place for families with children to consider.
+First of all, many other families with children live here, making Kingston a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Kingston has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Kingston’s overall crime rate is lower than average for the country.

 Kingston is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Kingston in 2022 was $54,614, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $218,456 for a family of four.